cauterize-tools/cauterize/README.md

 # Cauterize

+Cauterize is a data-description language that must always be able to target a hard-real time embedded system without dynamic memory allocation.

-Cauterize is a _schema language_ for describing ordinary data and a compiler to translate a schema into an unambiguous intermediate representation known as a _specification_.
+Cauterize consists of several parts: a _schema language_ for describing ordinary data, a compiler to translate a schema into an intermediate representation known as a _specification_, and code generators that translate specifications into encoders and decoders.

+A schema is written by humans and it describes the semantic meaning in all types.

-This specification describes all inferrable information from the schema to make the creation of _code generators_ easier.
-These generators consume the specification and output a library capable of reading and writing data represented by the schema.
+The specification is created by the cauterize compiler and it describes all inferrable information from the schema in order to make the creation of _code generators_ easier.

+Code generators consume the specification and output a library capable of encoding and decoding data represented by the schema.

-Cauterize is _first_ intended to serve the constraints systems and embedded systems programming, but is still suitable for a wide variety of other situations.
+Cauterize is _first_ intended to serve the constraints of hard-real-time embedded systems programming, but is still suitable for a variety of other situations.
 All Cauterize specifications have the following properties:

   * Encoded messages have a maximum and minimum size known at compile time